-- Initial assessments will be completed within 45 days of intake - Annual and significant change assessments will be completed within 30 days of the assessment creation date. - (c) ALTSA quality assurance unit, monitors annually, at a statewide level a representative sample of case manager's files.
+- Initial assessments will be completed within 45 days of intake

+- Annual and significant change assessments will be completed within 30 days of the assessment creation date.

+(c) ALTSA quality assurance unit, monitors annually, at a statewide level a representative sample of case manager's files.
 If problems are identified in individual records, supervisors/case managers are expected to remediate the problems at the individual level.
-The annual quality assurance review includes a review of the health and welfare of participants.
 Issues related to health and safety and payment are expected to be addressed immediately or within three working days depending on the situation.
 Other required corrections are completed and verified within 40 calendar days of the preliminary review.
 In addition, Supervisors/Managers at the local level monitor selected client assessments to ensure that they meet minimum standards.